Why Choose a Dental Specialist in Vancouver BC?

 What Is A Periodontist?

-A periodontist is a dentist specialist who specializes in the prevention, diagnosis, and treatment of periodontal (gum) disease and in the placement and maintenance of dental implants.
+A periodontist is a dental specialist who specializes in the prevention, diagnosis, and treatment of periodontal (gum) disease and in the placement and maintenance of dental implants.
 Periodontists are experts in the treatment of all forms of periodontal disease, including gingivitis, periodontitis, and gingival recession.
 The American and Canadian Dental Association recognize periodontics as one of the nine specialties of dentistry.
-Periodontists receive extensive post graduate training in treating periodontal (gum) disease, aesthetic plastic periodontal procedures, gum grafting, soft tissue and hard tissue reconstructive surgery and dental implant placement, including three years of additional education beyond dental school.
+Periodontists receive extensive post-graduate training in treating periodontal (gum) disease, aesthetic plastic periodontal procedures, gum grafting, soft tissue and hard tissue reconstructive surgery and dental implant placement, including three years of additional education beyond dental school.
 By choosing a specialist you will benefit from the latest procedures for treating periodontal disease and placing dental implants tailored to your needs.
 In addition, Dr. Noroozi can perform cosmetic periodontal procedures to help you achieve the smile you desire.

 My periodontist says that he/she is “board certified.”
 What does that mean?

 All periodontists must complete an additional three years of specialized training in periodontics following dental school.
 However, some periodontists opt to take the board-certification examination, which is offered by the Royal College of Dentists of Canada (RCDC) once per year.
-Board certification in periodontology denotes someone who has made significant achievements beyond the mandatory educational requirements of the specialty, including demonstrating a high calibre and comprehensive mastery of all phases of periodontal treatment and in the dental implant surgery.
+Board certification in periodontology denotes someone who has made significant achievements beyond the mandatory educational requirements of the specialty, including demonstrating a high caliber and comprehensive mastery of all phases of periodontal treatment and in the dental implant surgery.

 What Is A Prosthodontist?